AlvOps/Projects/README.md

 ## 🇬🇧 English

 Welcome! 👋
-A simple and elegant grocery shopping list web app built with HTML, CSS, and Vanilla JavaScript.
+This is a simple and elegant grocery shopping list web app built with HTML, CSS, and Vanilla JavaScript.
 It features local storage persistence, editable items, and an animated interactive particle background.